TeRRa HeAvEn Eco-Arts

 • T.H.E.A.
 (The House of Earth Arts) centers symbiotic Arts and Traditional Ecological Knowledge (TEK) practices for learners of all ages.
 Our Art + Ecology programs are grounded in the understanding of Earth as our primary teacher, guiding participants in the exploration of the Sacred Original Algorithms that shape natural systems.

-Artistic practice is used as a framework for ecological inquiry, material awareness, and relational learning, supporting intergenerational engagement, cultural continuity, and embodied environmental stewardship.
+Artistic practice is used as a framework for ecological inquiry, material awareness and relational learning, supporting intergenerational engagement, cultural continuity and embodied environmental stewardship.

 Traditional Ecological Knowledge (TEK) can be understood as a kind of ecological technology.
 Through art, experimentation and place-based learning at T.H.E.A.; students gain hands-on experience that flows naturally into the more applied, material-focused work of Earthen Futures.